EricZinda/Perplexity/backlog.md

   - There should be one function for have_present() that are straight fact checking routines, that allows the system to just run the query
     - Anything that needs special handling should go to another routine and be treated as a disjunction (i.e. alternative interpretation)
       - I.e. things like implied requests

-Lower Pri:
-- We have 0 menus -> No. you does not have something
-- "What did we order?" -> Nothing
-  - Because "we" didn't order anything...Just I did
-- Can I have a steak?
-  - concepts are included in combinatoric with instances
-- what specials do you have?
-  - treats types as referring expressions
-  - Need to convert to Concepts
-  - look for all object_to_store() references and make sure they shouldn't be referring_expression

 - Example25_reset: the 2 files in a folder are 20 mb -> the 2 file in a folder are not in a folder